backdrop-contrib/ip_geoloc/README.txt

 configuration page, .../admin/config/system/ip_geoloc.
 If you intend to use IPGV&M's built-in interface to Google Maps, untick all "Data collection option" boxes.
-If you intend to use IPGV&M with the OpenLayers module and also wish to show and center on the visitor's HTML-5 retrieved location, then you do need to tick the first "Data collection option" and select applicable roles below it.
+If you intend to use IPGV&M with the OpenLayers or Leaflet modules and also wish to show and center on the visitor's HTML-5 retrieved location, then you DO need to tick the first "Data collection option" and select applicable roles below it.

 You are now ready to map your View of Location, Geofield, Geolocation Field or GetLocations data and optionally center that map on the visitor's location.